waiting-for-dev/front_matter_parser/README.md

 FrontMatterParser::Parser.new(slim_parser).parse(string)
 ```

-For more complex scenarios, a parser can be anything responding to `call(string)` which needs to respond a hash interface with `:front_matter` and `:content` keys, or `nil` if no front matter is found.
+For more complex scenarios, a parser can be anything responding to a method `call(string)` which returns a hash interface with `:front_matter` and `:content` keys, or `nil` if no front matter is found.

 ### Custom loaders